Badminton at the 2020 Summer Olympics – Women's doubles

 The women's doubles badminton tournament at the 2020 Summer Olympics took place from 24 July to 2 August at the Musashino Forest Sport Plaza at Tokyo.
 There were 16 pairs (32 players) from 14 nations competing.

-Greysia Polii and Apriyani Rahayu of Indonesia won the gold medal.
-It was their first Olympic medal, the country's first from badminton women's doubles, and the only gold won by the contingent in Tokyo 2020 Olympics.
-Indonesia also became the second country to have won all five Olympic badminton events, after China in London 2012 Olympics.
+Indonesia's Greysia Polii and Apriyani Rahayu defeated China's Chen Qingchen and Jia Yifan 21–19, 21–15, to win the gold medal in women's doubles badminton at the 2020 Summer Olympics.
+It was Indonesia's first gold medal from badminton women's doubles, and the only gold won by the contingent in the 2020 Olympics.
+Indonesia also became the second country to have medaled in all five disciplines of Olympic badminton, after China completed the feat at the 2012 Olympics.
+At the age of 33 years and 11 months, Polii subsequently became the oldest player to win an Olympic gold medal in badminton.
+In the bronze-medal match, South Korea's Kim So-yeong and Kong Hee-yong defeated compatriots Lee So-hee and Shin Seung-chan 21–10, 21–17.
+It was South Korea's second consecutive bronze medal at the event.

+Japan's Misaki Matsutomo and Ayaka Takahashi were the defending Olympic champions from 2016, but Takahashi retired from international badminton in 2020, and Matsutomo chose not to participate in the event.

 Background

 This was the 8th appearance of the event as a full medal event.
 Badminton was introduced as a demonstration sport in 1972 (without women's doubles), held again as an exhibition sport in 1988, and added to the full programme in 1992; the women's doubles tournament had been held since.

 The reigning champions were Misaki Matsutomo and Ayaka Takahashi of Japan, who were not defending their title following Takahashi's retirement.
 Japan has two of the three top-ranked qualifiers, however, with Yuki Fukushima and Sayaka Hirota (#1) and Mayu Matsumoto and Wakana Nagahara (#3).
 Matsumoto and Nagahara were the reigning world champions, defeating Fukushima and Hirota in the final.
 China, which had won 5 of the previous 7 editions of the women's doubles, had the #2-ranked pair Chen Qingchen and Jia Yifan.